 My own version, I first learned from a dance teacher in Copenhagen, Frank E. He called it El Gato because the Lead “sneaks” in on the Follow.
 But it is a classic also taught, e.g. by dance schools in Santiago de Cuba as we are going to see below.

 Setenta al Cuello

 Video Clip #1 is from a Practica Training Session with me and Mona, Copenhagen, 2022.

-Some Follows dislike the figure because it is a little too Cuban: the move can be mistaken for groping, if the Lead is not up to the task of leading it properly.
-The hand juggling in front of the Follow looks easy, but you really must learn it first.
-Nine out of 10 Leads having learned this Setenta exit in class or workshop are never going to use it in social dancing.
-They don’t dare, too many things can go wrong.
+Some Follows dislike Al Cuello because it is a little too Cuban: the move can be mistaken for groping, if the Lead is not up to the task of leading it properly.
+The “hands” in front of the Follow look easy, but you really must learn it first.
+Nine out of 10 Leads having learned Setenta al Cuello in class or workshop are never going to use it in social dancing.
+They don’t dare, too many things can go wrong!

-Video Clip 3 is from “Grimaldidance”, Spain, 2020.
-I have edited the original YouTube video in order to make it more robust and useful in the context of this tutorial.
-Most importantly, I have added a “1/2 speed” section repeating the video.
+Video Clip #3 is from “Grimaldidance”, Spain, 2020.
+I have added a “1/2 speed” section to the original video in order to make it more useful.
 I link to the original video below.

 The “Grimaldi” version has a very different exit as compared to my and Eric’s version.
 In the “Grimaldi” version the Lead places the lifted arm behind his neck.
 This might be a way to get into a right arm Gancho but I find this version to be inferior to the “Vacilala” versions.
 To me, the “Grimaldi” version looks like what you end up with if you can’t remember the real thing.